hsivonen/encoding_rs/README.md

 ### 0.6.10

+* Reserve enough space for NCRs when encoding to ISO-2022-JP.
 * Correct max length calculations for multibyte decoders.
 * Correctly calculate max length when encoding from UTF-16 to GBK.